-Everybody is talking about greenhouse gases, climate change, energy conservation, food miles, and threats to the environment.
 Rural museums are about life and work in the countryside and how that relates to the environment around us.
-They are therefore very well placed to make a relevant and engaging contribution to these discussions.
+They are therefore incredibly well placed to make a relevant and engaging contribution to these discussions.

 Going Green – Sustainability Past and Present